frederic-perez/Cardiac-electrophysiology/glossary.md

 __late-breaking clinical trial__ A clinical trial that is initiated after the initial study protocol has been written, often in response to new information or developments that emerge during the study.
 __lead__ _n_ /lēd/ An electrocardiographic cable with connections within the electronics of the machine designated for an electrode placed at a particular point on the body surface.
 __leadless__ _adj_ (see _lead) _Medtronic receives CE mark approval for next-generation leadless pacemakers._ _Medtronic is credited with inventing the wearable pacemaker in 1957 and then introducing the first MRI-compatible pacemakers to the market in 2011.
 The first leadless pacemakers followed in 2015._
+__left atrial remodeling__ _n_ (LA remodeling) Structural and functional changes that occur in the left atrium, often as a result of various cardiac conditions.
 __left main disease__ A severe narrowing of the left main coronary artery (LMCA) jeopardizes a large area of myocardium and increases the risk of major adverse cardiac events.
 __left ventricular assist device__ An implanted device that boosts the output of the heart on a short-term basis, for example in people awaiting heart transplants.
 __macro-reentrant atrial tachycardia__ _n_